 And this brings us to Norm Macdonald.
 Macdonald is an all-time great late night guest because he always does just that.
 He injects a little chaos into the machine.
 And he’s been doing it for decades, too.
 Here he is in 1995 joking around with Letterman.
 Be careful clicking on that, though, because you’ll probably notice the pile of related videos on the right and then whooops there goes your day.
 One minute you’ll be minding your business watching the “Sully Sullenberger: Airport Pilot” bit from Conan then next thing you know it’ll be dark outside and you’ll be finishing the two-part, 45-minute compilation of him making Letterman laugh.
 The clips are like drugs.

 (I give you this warning because that’s exactly what happened to me when I was putting this post together.
-I told my editor “Hey, maybe my Late Night Week piece can be on what a great guest Norm Macdonald is,” and then I spent the next four hours watching clips on YouTube.
+I told my editor “Hey, maybe I can write about what a great guest Norm Macdonald is,” and then I spent the next four hours watching clips on YouTube.
 One of those times I’m really glad about the career choices I’ve made.)

 If you’d rather not spend a full day staring at a screen and laughing like a lunatic, though, the Norm As Late Night Guest can really be summed up in three videos.
 Let’s discuss.